 Using Process Explorer – “Find Windows’ Process” button

-Imagine there are around 25 process showing up in the Task Manager and terminating each one at a time to track down the source process is a difficult task.
+Imagine if there are around 100 processes showing up in the Task Manager and terminating each one at a time to track down the offending process is not an ideal solution.
 To track it down quickly, use Process Explorer.
-It has a "Find Windows’ Process" (bulls-eye) button which lets you know the process name of a window that’s currently open.
+It has a “Find Windows’ Process” button which lets you know the process name of a window that’s currently open.

 Download Process Explorer and run it.

-Click the bulls-eye button in the toolbar area, drag and drop it on the target window (i.e. the error message dialog that you want to track.)
+Click the Window finder button in the toolbar area, drag and drop it on the target window (i.e. the error message dialog that you want to track.)
 To make this possible, first you must keep the error message window and Process Explorer side by side.